metaplex-foundation/mpl-candy-guard/README.md

     pub destination_ata: Pubkey,
 }
 ```
-The `TokenGate` restrict the mint to holder of a specified spl-token, transferring the required amount to the `destination_ata` address.
+The `TokenPayment` restrict the mint to holder of a specified spl-token, transferring the required amount to the `destination_ata` address.
 The `amount` determines how many tokens are required.

 <details>
   <summary>Accounts</summary>